archit-sagar-unbxd/search-JS-library/docs/configurations/BreadCrumbConfig.md

 # Definition
 In e-commerce, 'breadcrumbs' refer to a navigation element that allows users to see the hierarchical structure of the website and understand their location within the site.
 They are typically displayed as a series of links that indicate the path that a user has taken to reach the current page.

-For example, if a user is on a product page for a specific item, the breadcrumb might show: Home > Clothing > T-shirts > Men's T-shirts > [Product Name]
+For example, if a user is on a product page for a specific item, the breadcrumb might show: Home > Clothing > T-shirts > Office Supplies>Binders & Accessories>Binders's T-shirts > [Product Name]

 This way, the user can easily understand where they are within the website and navigate to other sections of the site.